AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/cloud/security.md

 ---
 title: Cloud Infrasrtructure Security
 description: Learn about how we keep Adobe Commerce on cloud infrastructure secure.
+exl-id: cd5d1106-c8db-4b70-b1c7-12378d7d77a7
 ---
 # Security

 The Adobe Commerce Pro plan architecture is designed to provide a highly secure environment.
 Each customer is deployed into their own isolated server environment, separated from other customers.
 The security details of the production environment are described below.